repasuma/mcp-oauth2-aws-cognito/README.md

 - Approval workflow for new clients
 - Limited scope access for dynamically registered clients

-For production environments, see our [DCR Security Recommendations](./docs/dcr-security-recommendations.md) to enhance the security of the registration process.
+See our [DCR Security Recommendations](./docs/dcr-security-recommendations.md) to enhance the security of the registration process.

 ## Quick Start

 ### Prerequisites
 - Node.js installed
-- AWS account with Cognito setup
+- AWS test account with access to:
+    - Cognito for Authorization Server (1 user pool, 2 app clients)
+    - API Gateway / Lambda / DynamoDB for DCR (2 resources, 2 functions, 1 table)
+    - CloudFormation for deploy (1 stack)
 - Basic knowledge of OAuth 2.1 flows

 ### Setup